- Ryan C. Harris Learning Teaching Center

 Welcome to the Ryan C. Harris Learning Teaching Center (LTC), the University of Dayton's laboratory for innovation in learning and teaching.
 We hope that you will visit the LTC on the ground floor of Roesch Library and on our website for materials and information that are helpful and inspiring.

-The LTC consists of five areas: Office of Learning Resources, Faculty and Leadership Development, Writing, Research, and New Media, and Curriculum Innovation and e-Learning, and The Blend.
+The LTC consists of five areas: Office of Learning Resources, Faculty and Leadership Development, Office of Faculty Career Enhancement, Curriculum Innovation and e-Learning, and The Blend.

 The Office of Learning Resources is a learning resource for students, parents, faculty and staff.
 OLR offers a wide variety of services to assist all students in achieving academic success at the university.
 If you’re a faculty member, Learning Resources can help you understand student learning needs and can support your work in the classroom.